top of page

 The Effect of Ultra Mass Production

-The other answer I believe is the effect of mass production and importation of ultra cheap products from countries I don't need to mention.
+The other answer I believe is the effect of mass-production and importation of ultra cheap products from countries I don't need to mention.
 In the interest of higher profits, companies source foreign factories to mass produce their products at a much lower rate than if their goods were made in factories in Europe.

 This was fine when it was only a few companies doing it but now we see many more following suit.
 The negative results are already visible in many countries but does not really concern the people because they are buying cheaper products.
-You've lost your long term job and your children will find it hard to find work but that's ok because you only paid €600 for an Ipad.

 Local businesses are suffering as a result.
 I don't even need to name any city, town or village specifically as it is happening everywhere.